 - Label the package with the type of meat and packaging date

 If you notice some white dried patches on frozen meat, don’t worry, it is just freezer burn.
-To explain: when meat has been frozen for an extended period of time or hasn’t been wrapped or sealed properly, this will occur.
+To explain: when the meat has been frozen for an extended period of time or hasn’t been wrapped or sealed properly, this will occur.
 The product remains safe to eat, but the areas with freezer burn will be dried out and tasteless and can be trimmed away if desired.

 Important note: If you notice that the meat has a bad odour, is sticky to the touch and darkens in colour, then it is probably spoiled and should be discarded.

 - Defrost the meat you need a night ahead by putting it in the fridge (don’t defrost on the kitchen counter)